mestrepo/eit-management-system-app/README.md

 # Hosting
 You would be hosting this app with meteor-now and mlab. meteor-now is a package that hosts your app and gives you a URL, and mlab is a MongoDB Database-as-a-Service service.
-Here are the steps to host your app:
+Here are the steps to host your app

 1. Update your node to at least 7.10.0.
 You can check your node version with node -v and update node with nvm install 7.10.0.
 2. Create an account on mlab.
 These are the instructions: